Find out how we can help with Probate and Estate Administration.

 A non-exhaustive list of examples of circumstances that would have a significant effect on our fee are as follows:

 - Operating a business as an ongoing concern

 - Complex intestacies where beneficiary tracing is required

-- For client with no immediate family; registering the death, arranging the funeral, clearing the property and thereafter inspecting it for buildings insurance compliance
+- Registering the death, arranging the funeral, clearing the property and thereafter inspecting it for buildings insurance compliance

-It would be rare for our fees to exceed 2.5% of the gross estate plus VAT and additional payments.
+It would be rare for our fees to exceed 2.5% of the gross estate plus VAT charged at 20% and additional payments.
 The exact costs will depend on the circumstances of the matter.
-For example, an estate with a high value property, one bank account and one beneficiary may be cheaper to administer than a lower value estate with no property but multiple certificated shareholding and several beneficiaries.
+For example, an estate with a high value property, one bank account and one beneficiary may be cheaper to administer than a lower value estate with no property but multiple certificated shareholdings and several beneficiaries.

 Please note that the following are not included within our full service, although it might be possible to quote for such work separately:

 - Changing the ownership or title of any properties – for example a sale or transfer (this firm’s conveyancing team will be pleased to provide a separate quotation for this work);